merhmood/distributed-react-challange/docs/overview.md

 Icons in the `./src/assets/icons` directory, are svg code copied from the figma file and pasted into react components.

-> The search icon svg code copied from the figma file was render currently.
+> The search icon svg code copied from the figma file was render incorrectly.

 ### Fonts